pydantic/pydantic/docs/usage/models.md

 ## Parsing data into a specified type

-Pydantic includes a standalone utility function `parse_obj` that can be used to apply the parsing logic used to populate pydantic models in a more ad-hoc way.
+Pydantic includes a standalone utility function `parse_obj_as` that can be used to apply the parsing logic used to populate pydantic models in a more ad-hoc way.
 This function behaves similarly to `BaseModel.parse_obj`, but works with arbitrary pydantic-compatible types.